bendelv/B3_LSDS/README.md

 8. Table containing key values (but how to protect it from hacker)

-### Todo Pierre
+### TODO Pierre

-- ~~implement search in the tree by adding min and max prefix to merkleTreeNodes.~~
+- [x] implement search in the tree by adding min and max prefix to merkleTreeNodes.
-- ~~Verify existence travel through min max prefixes~~.
+- [x] Verify existence travel through min max prefixes.
-- create one abstract class which will be used in treenoed/leaf and block
+- [ ] create one abstract class which will be used in treenoed/leaf and block
-- ~~look for dumping in json.~~
+- [x] look for dumping in json.
-- change compute hash to use json version, reduce number of important variables in json dumping for hash nor for serialization
+- [x] change compute hash to use json version, reduce number of important variables in json dumping for hash nor for serialization
-- ~~solve issuie with first prefix~~.
+- [x] solve issuie with first prefix.
+- [x] implement serialization

+### TODO unit Tests
+List of all the unit test we need to do
+#### Blockchain

+- try adding element and check validity
+- try altering one transaction
+- try altering hashes
+- try altering multiple transaction
+- dumb and load different level of the blockchain